 \begin{proof} Let us show that $f(U\cap V)$ is closed in $f(U)\cap f(V)$.
 Let $(x_k)$ be a sequence of $U\cap V$ such that $f(x_k)$ converges to some $y\in f(U)\cap f(V)$.
 Let $x\in U$ such that $y=f(x)$.
 Since $f$ is a local homeomorphism, one has $x_k\to x$ as $k\to \infty$.
 Similarly, if $x^\prime\in V$ is such that $f(x^\prime)=y$, one has $x_k\to x^\prime$, so $x=x^\prime\in U\cap V$.
 Therefore $y\in f(U\cap V)$ and $f(U\cap V)$ is closed in $f(U)\cap f(V)$.
 By connectedness, we obtain $f(U\cap V)= f(U)\cap f(V)$.
 It follows that $f$ is injective on $X=U\cup V$. \end{proof}

-We will need the following theorem of Smaï, which is stated here with a weaker conclusion than its original formulation in \cite{smaï2025futures}.
+We will need the following theorem of Smaï, which is stated here with a weaker conclusion than its original formulation in \cite{smai2025futures}.

 \begin{thm}[{\cite[Thm.
-1.3]{smaï2025futures}}] Let $M$ be a simply connected, conformally flat, globally hyperbolic, $C$-maximal spacetime different from $\Eintilde$.
-For every $x\in M$, the image of $I^+(x)$ by $\dev:M\to \Eintilde$ is contained in $M^+(x)$.
-In a stereographic projection $M^+(x)\simeq\R^{1,n}$, this image is convex, past complete and disjoint from a Riemannian hyperplane of $\R^{1,n}$. \end{thm}
+1.3]{smai2025futures}}] Let $M$ be a simply connected, conformally flat, globally hyperbolic, $C$-maximal spacetime different from $\Eintilde$.
+For every $x\in M$, the restriction of $\dev:M\to \Eintilde$ to $I^+(x)$ is injective and has image contained in $M^+(\dev(x))$.
+In a stereographic projection $M^+(\dev(x))\simeq\R^{1,n}$, this image is convex, past complete and disjoint from a spacelike hyperplane of $\R^{1,n}$. \end{thm}

 The same statement holds if we replace ``$+$'' by ``$-$'' and ``past complete'' by ``future complete''.